Should You Book A Tour Your First Trip to Egypt, or Navigate on Your Own?

 Tours and personal guides can be on the expensive side of travel and may not be the best option for your budget.
 If you are a solo traveler, single supplements can be way too pricey and may outweigh the convenience of a tour.

 You may feel that groups stand out and are a safety concern.
-In this case, you may be more comfortable going under the radar and trying to blend in rather than tour the sites with a big group.
+In this case, you may be more comfortable going under the radar and trying to blend in rather than touring the sites with a big group.

 Fewer opportunities to mingle with locals